xgcm/xgcm/doc/quickstart.rst

 1. An :ref:`installed <installation>` version of xgcm
 2. Your xarray dataset of choice `ds`.
 3. Information on how the grid of `ds` is layed out.
 This is often encoded in metadata, or else you need to infer it from the dataset (see more below).
-4. (Optional) All 'metrics' you have available in the dataset (think: distances, areas, volumes).
-You need these if you want to use the more awesome features.
+4. (Optional) All "metrics" you have available in the dataset (think: cell distances, areas, volumes).
+You need these if you want to use the higher-level derivative and integral functions.

 How to get started - Step by step